leifbr/partnerlabs/docs/class4/module2/lab3.rst

 Open the **www\_pool Members** tab.

-Note the load balancing method on the pool and the **Ratio** and **Priority** settings on the members.
+Note the load balancing method on the pool and the **Ratio** and **Priority Group** configurations on the members.
 Select each member and update them to the following:

 +--------------+-------------+----------------+